This post may contain affiliate links.

 Located on the southern coast of Koh Samui, this luxury spa resort is constantly winning awards such as Worldwide Health & Wellness Destination of the Year and Spa of the Year, but how much you spa is up to you.

-Dive headlong into holistic renewal with one of the many wellness programs such as Detox, Emotional Balance or Burnout, or just sign up for a massage (that’s what I did), sit back on your deck, or wander down to the former monk’s cave that sits on this very spiritual property.
+You can dive headlong into holistic renewal with one of the many wellness programs such as Detox and Emotional Balance, or stick with a single massage (that’s what I did).

 This high end spa resort also has a beach, outdoor pool, and an award-winning restaurant.
 Check out packages and prices for Kamalaya on their website.

-Six Senses Koh Samui – A Sophisticated Get-Away-From-It-All Feel
+Six Senses Koh Samui – A Sophisticated Getaway

-It’s been a long time since I stayed at the Six Senses Samui, but it still stands out in my mind for its sustainable practices, sleek infinity pool, and spa so natural that my treatment included herbs from the resort’s own garden.
+It’s been a long time since I stayed at the Six Senses Samui, but it still stands out in my mind for its sustainable practices, sleek infinity pool, and spa so organic my treatment included herbs from the resort garden.

 Opt for a pool villa overlooking the Gulf of Siam, catch cocktail hour at the bar and watch the sunset over a meal at the award-winning Dining on the Rocks Restaurant.